-Eurojackpot is a lottery drawn every Friday that offers jackpots up to €90 million.
+Eurojackpot is a lottery drawn every Friday that offers jackpots of up to €90 million.
 Played in 18 European countries, the game offers a total of 12 prize tiers and a guaranteed jackpot of at least €10 million in each draw.
 Draws take place at 20:00 CET and are held in Helsinki, Finland.

 As well as Italy, Eurojackpot is available to play in Croatia, Czech Republic, Denmark, Estonia, Finland, Germany, Hungary, Iceland, Latvia, Lithuania, the Netherlands, Norway, Poland, Slovakia, Slovenia, Spain and Sweden.